nvim-telescope/telescope.nvim/README.md

 ## Extensions

-Telescope provides the capabilities to create & register extensions, which improve telescope in a variety of ways.
+Telescope provides the capabilities to create & register extensions, which improves telescope in a variety of ways.

 Some extensions provide integration with external tools, outside of the scope of `builtins`.
 Others provide performance enhancements by using compiled C and